cisagov/Malcolm/README.md

 Malcolm provides an instance of [NetBox](https://netbox.dev/), an open-source "solution for modeling and documenting modern networks."
 The NetBox web interface is available at at [https://localhost/assets/](https://localhost/assets/) if you are connecting locally.

-Deeper integration between Malcolm and Netbox is a work in progress, with the eventual goal being for Malcolm to automatically create objects in NetBox based on traffic observed and/or enrich its own network traffic metadata based on NetBox inventory.
+The design of a potentially deeper integration between Malcolm and Netbox is a work in progress.
+The purpose of an asset management system is to document the intended state of a network: were Malcolm to actively and agressively populate NetBox with the live network state, a network configuration fault could result in an incorrect documented configuration.
+The Malcolm development team is investigating what data, if any, should automatically flow to NetBox based on traffic observed (enabled via the `NETBOX_CRON` [environment variable in `docker-compose.yml`](#DockerComposeYml)), and what NetBox inventory data could be used, if any, to enrich Malcolm's network traffic metadata.

 Please see the [NetBox page on GitHub](https://github.com/netbox-community/netbox), its [documentation](https://docs.netbox.dev/en/stable/) and its [public demo](https://demo.netbox.dev/) for more information.